 Playground: Sunrise to Sunset

 Trains: See Facility Schedules page for current hours

 Pool: See Facility Schedules page for current hours

-Rehm Park features an all-purpose field, three tennis courts, two sand volleyball courts, a playground with play equipment and a sand play area, plus it is home to one of Oak Park's greatest traditions: the Rehm Park Trains.
+Rehm Park features an all-purpose field, two tennis courts, one Gaga Ball pit, two sand volleyball courts, a playground with play equipment and a sand play area, plus it is home to one of Oak Park's greatest traditions: the Rehm Park Trains.
 The hand-operated trains cruise along a track, free of charge, inside the playground, and are a great family activity.
 See park map.

 At Rehm Pool guests will enjoy a 50 meter zero-edge pool with spray play apparatus, a separate 6 years and under wading pool, and a sand play area.
 This facility also features a diving well equipped with drop slides, one meter diving boards and a diving tower with five and seven meter platforms (the seven meter platform is not open to the public).
 An adult sun deck and a concession stand are also available at Rehm Pool as well as an aquatic lift for persons with disabilities for easy pool entry and exit.
 Rehm Pool is ADA accessible.
 Rehm Pool provides swimming lessons for all ages as well as a variety of specialty classes.
 View more information about our pools and swimming programs on the Aquatics page.